DUI for Entry to Canada

 10. What happens if I try to enter Canada without disclosing my DUI or criminal offense?

-If you’re found to have misrepresented your record or lied to immigration authorities, it can result in being banned from Canada for a number of years or even permanently.
-It’s always recommended to be truthful and follow the appropriate legal channels to enter Canada if you have a criminal record.
+If you’re found to have misrepresented your record or lied to immigration authorities, you can be banned from Canada for some years or even permanently.
+It’s always recommended that you be truthful and follow the appropriate legal channels to enter Canada if you have a criminal record.

 Schedule a Consultation with a Canadian Immigration Lawyer